zitadel/zitadel/apps/login/readme.md

 If the loginname decides to redirect the user to this page, a button to skip appears which will sign the user in afterwards.
 After a passkey is registered, we redirect the user to `/passkey` to verify it again and sign in with the new method.
 The `createPasskeyRegistrationLink()` uses the token of the session which is determined by the flow.

+> NOTE: this page allows passkeys to be created only if the current session is valid (self service), or no authentication method is set (register).
+TODO: to be implemented.

 > NOTE: Redirecting the user to `/passkey` will not be required in future and the currently used session will be hydrated directly after registering. (https://github.com/zitadel/zitadel/issues/8611)

 ### /otp/time-based/set